Stat184-Fall2024/Course_Project_Guidelines/README.md

 - [ ] Complete your Work-in-Progress Presentation (details below)
 - [ ] Finalize your work and submit your report as a __PDF__ to the appropriate submission portal in Canvas by the deadline.
   - [ ] As a comment on your submission, include a link to your team's project repo.
-- [ ] Each team member must complete their own copy of the Self & Pear Evaluations QMD file and upload the rendered file to the appropriate submission portal in Canvas by the deadline.
+- [ ] Each team member must complete their own copy of the Self & Peer Evaluations QMD file and upload the rendered file (HTML, PDF, or Word) to the appropriate submission portal in Canvas by the deadline.

 ## Work-in-Progress Presentations